bevry-archive/buildr/README.md

 }
 ```

 The above values are the default values for those options.
-The settings which are set to `true` will autodect the files for you.
+The settings which are set to `true` will auto-detect the files for you.

 ### Options